-Unpaid invoices can be a major problem for small businesses.
-Fortunately, there’s a financing option that allows you to quickly convert unpaid invoices into working capital.
-And you’ll also be able to pass on the responsibility of seeking payment to someone else.
-Think of the time and energy that can be saved by not needing to track down delinquent payments.
+Unpaid invoices can pose a major problem for small businesses.
+Fortunately, there’s a financing option called invoice factoring that allows you to quickly convert unpaid invoices into working capital, and you can also pass on the responsibility of seeking payment to someone else, saving time and energy by not needing to track down delinquent payments.

-Invoice factoring is popular because it offers ultimate convenience.
-You receive a lump sum of money from a lender in exchange for most of the money owed in the unpaid invoices.
-Typically, you will get a percentage of the receivables up front and once the lender has collected payments from your debtors, you get what’s left of the balance after the lender deducts their fee.
+Invoice factoring gains popularity due to its ultimate convenience.
+A lender provides you with a lump sum of money by buying most of the money owed in the unpaid invoices.
+Typically, you receive a percentage of the receivables upfront, and once the lender collects payments from your debtors, you get what’s left of the balance after the lender deducts their fee.

-The lender will work with you to determine what percentage of the receivables you’ll receive, but it’s common to get as much as 90% or higher of the value.
+The lender collaborates with you to determine the percentage of receivables you’ll receive, but it’s common to get as much as 90% or higher of the value.
 You can usually see the funds in your account within just a few days.

 Given the unique structure of invoice factoring, it shares more in common with business lines of credit than with traditional loans.
 You just focus on running your business and let the lender do the legwork.